armory/docs-cdaas/content/en/remote-network-agent/overview.md

   a logicless network relay that enables CD-as-a-Service to integrate with privately networked resources such as Jenkins, Prometheus, Kubernetes clusters, etc.
 ---

-## Overview

-Armory's Remote Network Agent (RNA) is a simple, lightweight, and reliable agent that resides within your privately networked Kubernetes cluster.
-RNA enables seamless communication with resources within your private network, empowering CD-as-a-Service to enable use cases such as executing Prometheus queries or initiating Jenkins jobs from within the cluster.
-RNA supports both `amd64` and `arm64` based architectures, ensuring compatibility across a range of systems.

-The RNA is installed with a logical name, allowing for easy identification of a cluster.
-This name is then used as an `account` when defining `targets` in your deployment configuration.
-Armory recommends installing a single agent per Kubernetes cluster to maintain simplicity and consistency.

-To get started with CD-as-a-Service or when adding a new deployment target without an existing RNA, you need to install the RNA.
-Once installed, there is no need for further interaction with the RNA.
-CD-as-a-Service takes care of the rest, seamlessly handling your deployments.

-Refer to the [Architecture]({{< ref "architecture" >}}) page for more details on how the RNA fits in with the rest of the CD-as-a-Service core components.
+Refer to the [Architecture]({{< ref "architecture" >}}) page for more details on how the RNA fits in with the rest of the CD-as-a-Service core components, or the installation guides to get started.

-## Core features

-### Kubernetes cluster mode
+## Kubernetes cluster mode

 When installed into a Kubernetes cluster, RNA can register the cluster as a deployable target from within CD-as-a-Service.